 Simon Sinek says (and I completely agree!) that we are attracted to others that believe what we believe.
 For example if you believe wearing the colour pink is a way of life, you’ll naturally attract other people (through social media, websites etc) that believe the same thing as you go about life.
 You’re wearing your heart and belief systems on your sleeve.

 Knowing your WHY (eg. feeling empowered and therefore empowering others) help your Brand Strategy Coach to form a rich brand story that will attract people that believe the same thing.
 Using our example, if your brand is properly executed you’ll naturally attract people who love to empower or need be empowered.

 PS.
 Entrepreneur or biz owner?
 Download your FREE Copy of these steps with a BONUS WORKBOOK here.

+What is your why?
 Have you discovered it yet?
 Share it below if you feel comfortable doing so!